Malwareman007/Scanner-and-Patcher/SQLI Scanner/readme.md

 injection and checks the playload for the vulnerability and slows it down if the vulnerabal's are presents ..

 ## Logic Utlilized in the code
-Using the colorama we test the payload to check if the url has a vulnerability and to verfiy the url for time elapsed from when the connection is made with url .
+Using the **fuzzing** we test the payload to check if the url has a vulnerability and to verfiy the url for time elapsed from when the connection is made with url .
 If an SQLI vulnerability is found then the payload slows down the browser and we are informed of the existence of the vulnerability.